blinktrade/docs-legacy/source/index.html.md

 <aside class="notice">
   <b>NOTE</b>
   <p>
-    We aimed to design a concise API by returning a JSON format that can be slightly different from the original WebSocket call.
+    We aimed to design a concise API by returning a JSON format that can be slightly different from the original WebSocket response.
     These returns aims to increase readability and avoid complexity of the JSON, some returns such arrays of arrays and a `Columns` field that describes each array position, are already formatted for you.
   </p>